Twisting Kelvin Cells for Enhanced Vibration Control: Matricees Parameters

 \subsection{Combined longitudinal–torsional and flexural model: Mono-atomic case}

-The dispersion relation shown in Fig.~\ref{fig:Analytic_Dispersion_Isometric} is obtained by enforcing the vanishing determinant condition on the dynamic stiffness matrices defined in Eqs.~\eqref{eq:disp_matrix} and~\eqref{eq:flexural}.
+The dispersion relation shown in Fig.~4a of the manuscript is obtained by enforcing the vanishing determinant condition on the dynamic stiffness matrices defined in Eq.~(12) and~Eq.~(16) of the manuscript.
 Following the estimation of the effective phase velocities based on the edge modes of the acoustic branches, the effective stiffness is evaluated as

 where $m_\mathrm{eff}$ denotes the static mass of the unit cell, and $a$ represents the characteristic lattice spacing.
-In summary, the following parameters were implemented in the dynamic stiffness matrix to obtain the dispersion relation (cf. Fig.~\ref{fig:Analytic_Dispersion_Isometric}).
+In summary, the following parameters were implemented in the dynamic stiffness matrix to obtain the dispersion relation.